spapas/spapas.github.io/content/django-pdf-essential-guide.rst

 We are going to use the following main tools:

 * ReportLab_ is an open source python library for creating PDFs.
-It uses a low-level API that allows "drawing" strings on specific coordinates  on the PDF - for people familiar with creating PDFs in Java it is more or less *iText_ for python*.
+It uses a low-level API that allows "drawing" strings on specific coordinates  on the PDF - for people familiar with creating PDFs in Java it is more or less iText_ for python.

 * xhtml2pdf_ (formerly named *pisa*) is an open source library that can convert HTML/CSS pages to PDF using ReportLab.